 When loading and unloading aircraft, Marines must be aware to avoid coming into contact with the main and tail rotors.
 The type of aircraft (i.e., which may include other Service or coalition nation aircraft) determines which dangers may be encountered.
 There are typically two methods to load and unload: from the rear ramp, or from the sides.
 Aircraft should typically be unloaded in the reverse order of loading.
-Figures 7-11 through 7-13, on pages 205 through 206, give examples of methods to unload aircraft.
+Figure 7-11, figure 7-12, and figure 7-13 depict methods for unloading aircraft.